-In cases like this, it’s possible that the same photo will be copied to more than one place on your hard drive, which ends up getting messy when importing.
+The same photo may be copied to multiple places on your hard drive in cases like this.
+And it ends up getting messy when importing.

-Lightroom will then check the EXIF data for each photo against those it already knows about and grey out any it thinks you already have in the catalogue.
+Lightroom will then check the EXIF data for each photo against those it already knows about.
+And it greys out any it thinks you already have in the catalog.

-All hard drives will fail eventually so having access to a copy of each photo is a good insurance against accidental deletion or hardware failure.
+All hard drives will fail eventually.
+So having access to a copy of each photo is good insurance against accidental deletion or hardware failure.

-The best system is to have a proper incremental back-up procedure in place using proprietary backup software.
-However, if you don’t enjoy this level of protection, Lightroom does offer some kind of solution.
+The best system is a proper incremental backup procedure using proprietary backup software.
+But if you don’t enjoy this level of protection, Lightroom does offer a type of solution.

 Add to Collection